The complete reference of media transformations supported by the TwicPics API.

 Available video formats are:

-Available preview formats are:
+Available preview types are:

 meancolor: a solid color image containing the mean color of the resulting image